Introduction

 That gives reviewers small units, while preserving execution order.

-Each stack commit carries a stable trailer, for example:
+Each stack commit carries stable trailers, for example:

 GG-ID: c-abc1234